-- Age, because infants and older people may have more difficulty retaining body heat
+- age, because infants and older people experience more difficulty in retaining body heat

-- Spending time at high altitude, because of low temperatures and low oxygen levels.
+- high altitude, because of low temperatures and low oxygen levels

-People with a condition that affects blood vessels and circulation should be extra careful to protect themselves against frostbite.
-Some medications, such as beta-blockers may increase the risk of getting frostbite, and of having severe symptoms.
+People who have a condition that affects blood vessels and circulation should take extra measures to protect themselves against frostbite.

-Anyone planning to spend a lot of time outside in the cold will need appropriate, warm and waterproof clothing.
-Those working or practicing sports outside during severe winter weather must prepare well to avoid frostbite and other cold injuries.
+Anyone planning to spend extended periods outside in freezing temperatures will need appropriate, warm, and waterproof clothing.
+Those working outside or practicing outdoor winter sports during severe conditions must prepare well to avoid frostbite and other cold injuries.

-If it is not possible to avoid spending time outside in extreme cold, the following measures can help to reduce the risk:
+If a person cannot avoid spending time outside in extreme cold, the following measures can help to reduce the risk:

-- Using oxygen at altitudes of around 10,000 feet or above, to increase perfusion, or blood flow
+- Using supplementary oxygen at altitudes of 10,000 feet or above to improve blood flow.

 - Being aware of symptoms, such as redness, tingling, numbness, pins and needles, and pain.

-If a person starts to show symptoms of frostbite, they should seek medical attention.
+A person starting to show symptoms of frostbite should seek medical attention.